cubernetes/ft-transcendence/README.md

 - Game statistics also on Blockchain (John)

 ## Debugging

+### Websockets

-- Websockets: Use `wscat` to connect to the websocket server via Caddy:
+- Use `wscat` to connect to the websocket server via Caddy:
   - `wscat -c ws://localhost:8080/ws`
   - `wscat -c localhost:8080/ws`
   - `wscat -nc wss://localhost:8443/ws`
-- Or connect via the backend, by changing `compose.yaml`
+- Or connect directly via the backend, by patching `compose.yaml`
   ```diff

       backend: